New Publication: Condition Monitoring of Permanent Magnet Synchronous Machines

 We are pleased to announce the publication of our latest research in Energies, as part of the MEGA WAVE project.
 This comprehensive review explores advanced condition monitoring techniques for Permanent Magnet Synchronous Machines (PMSMs), focusing on key fault types and their implications for reliability.

-PMSMs play a crucial role in renewable energy systems, electric vehicles, and aerospace applications due to their high efficiency and power density.
+Due to their high efficiency and power density, PMSMs are crucial in renewable energy systems, electric vehicles, and aerospace applications.
 However, they are susceptible to various faults, including demagnetisation, inter-turn short circuits (ITSCs), and eccentricity faults.
 If left undiagnosed, these faults can significantly affect machine performance and longevity.

 This review examines a wide range of diagnostic techniques, including: